fkasler/snapback/README.md

 Snapback
 ============
-Snapback is a HTTP(s) screenshot tool written to take advantage of asynchonous threading in Nodejs.
+Snapback is a HTTP(s) screenshot tool written to take advantage of asynchronous threading in Nodejs.
 It's like EyeWitness, gowitness, and rawr, etc. but generally faster, and compatible with MacOS, Windows, and Linux.

 Installation
 ============